 A horizontal row of colorful butterflies in different sizes and positions, appearing as if in flight.
 The vibrant wings symbolize hope, healing, and remembrance after child loss.
 GPS Hope - Grieving Parents Sharing HOPE.

-NOTE: This was partially taken from the Grieving Parents Sharing Hope podcast, Sacred Reminders episode 314.
-Click here to listen to the full discussion of how these sacred reminders help grieving parents hold on to love while learning to release what no longer serves them, or look for the Grieving Parents Sharing Hope podcast on your favorite listening app where we often share stories of sacred reminders that carry comfort and hope.
+NOTE: This was partially taken from the Grieving Parents Sharing Hope podcast episode 334.
+Click here to listen to the full discussion, or look for the Grieving Parents Sharing Hope podcast on your favorite listening app.

 Four award-winning grief support books by Laura Diehl for bereaved parents.
 Top-left: When Tragedy Strikes, black cover, subtitle “Rebuilding Your Life with Hope and Healing After the Death of Your Child,” with an Illumination Book Awards sticker.
 Top-right: Reflections of HOPE, ocean and sun cover, subtitle “Daily Readings for Bereaved Parents,” next to a wooden Illumination Book Award plaque (2024).
 Bottom-left: Hope for the Future, white cover with three lit candles, subtitle “An Advent Journey for Bereaved Parents,” with three gold Illumination Book Awards stickers.
 Bottom-right: My Grief Journey coloring book and journal, colorful intricate designs, with a Christian Book Award Winner sticker.
 GPS Hope – Grieving Parents Sharing HOPE.